zeromonio/zeromon/BUILD.md

 # Zeromon Build Documentation

 The following technical information is simply a reference for any one who may be curious.
-We create the Zeromon Amazon Machine Image and DigitalOcean Marketplace droplet snapshot on top of the respective vendor [Ubuntu 18.04 LTS](https://www.ubuntu.com/) images.
+We create the Zeromon Amazon Machine Image and DigitalOcean Marketplace Droplet snapshot on top of the respective vendor [Ubuntu 18.04 LTS](https://www.ubuntu.com/) images.

+_Note: The details below do not apply to Linode.
+Zeromon on Linode uses a Linode-provided Ubuntu 18.04 LTS image with a Linode StackScript._

 ## Preparation